 Everyone experiences mental health issues and challenges differently.
-Everyone has intersecting identities; an individual's identity consists of multiple intersecting factors including but not limited to gender identity, gender expression, race, ethnicity, sexual expression, disability, socio-economic status, which shapes an individual's experiences and needs.
 Therefore, different groups of individuals may need a tailored approach to the type of intervention that would reach, engage and support them.

 1.1 Gender focus

 - 1. UK Youth EmpowHER1 aims to improve the health of young women and girls by empowering them to speak up, be heard and contribute to their communities.
 The intervention is supported by the British Red Cross and the Young Women's Trust. - The programme comprises of face-to-face activity sessions delivered through a network of youth organisations. - It is for young women and girls aged between 10 and 20 years old who are referred by schools, youth centres or health professionals. - The young women and girls shape the content of what they want to discuss.